Coon song

-Coon songs or Blackface songs were a genre of music that presented a stereotype of black people.
-They were popular in the United States and Australia from around 1880 to 1920, though the earliest such songs date from minstrel shows as far back as 1848, when they were not yet identified with the "coon" epithet.
+Coon songs or blackface songs were a genre of music that presented a stereotype of black people.
+They were popular in the United States and Australia from around 1880 to 1920, though the earliest such songs date from American minstrel shows as far back as 1848, when they were not yet identified with the "coon" epithet.
 The genre became extremely popular, with white and black men giving performances in blackface and making recordings.
 Women known as coon shouters also gained popularity in the genre.

 Rise and fall from popularity

 Although the word "coon" is now regarded as a racial slur, according to Stuart Flexner, "coon" was short for "raccoon", and it meant a frontier rustic (someone who may wear a coonskin cap) by 1832.
 By 1840, it also meant a Whig, as the Whig Party was keen to be associated with rural white common people.
 The Whigs used a raccoon as its emblem, but the party also developed a more tolerant attitude towards black people than the other political factions.
 One suggestion is that this may have transformed the term "coon" from mere political slang into a racial slur.

 At that time, "coon" was typically used to refer someone white, and a coon song referred to a Whig song.
-Although the word "coon" meaning "black person" was in use by 1837, it was only in 1848 that the first clear case of using "coon" to refer to a black person in a derogative sense appeared.
-It is possible that the negative racial connotation of the word may have evolved from "Zip Coon", a song that first became popular in the 1830s, and the common use of the word "coon" in blackface minstrel shows.
-The song "Zip Coon", a variant of "Turkey in the Straw", notably in performances by George Washington Dixon who performed in blackface, was published around 1834.
+Although the word "coon" meaning "black person" was in use by 1837, it was only in 1848 that the first clear case of using "coon" to refer to a black person in a derogatory sense appeared.
+It is possible that the negative racial connotation of the word may have evolved from "Zip Coon" (a variant of "Turkey in the Straw") published around 1834 and notably performed by George Washington Dixon in blackface. as well as the common use of the word "coon" in blackface minstrel shows.

+British music hall performers also produced songs with stereotypical elements as early as the 1860s–1870s, often as part of minstrel-style acts.
+These were typically lighter comic pieces integrated into variety entertainment rather than the syncopated, "coon song" craze that developed in the United States and did not generally use the term ‘coon'.
+An example is "The Niggardly Nigger" (1870) by English music hall performer and songwriter Harry Hunter, which had a punning theme and was advertised and reviewed contemporaneously as a new comic song in minstrel troupe performances.

+"The Niggardly Nigger", a British minstrel song from 1870.

 An alternative suggestion of the word's origin to mean a black person is that it was derived from barracoon, an enclosure for slaves, which became increasingly used in the years before the American Civil War as temporary enclosure for slaves escaping or traveling.
 It may also have been used earlier on the stage; a black man named Raccoon was one of the lead characters in a 1767 colonial comic opera The Disappointment.